Ariella-Melnikov/Ariella-Melnikov/README.md

 ### 💿 About Me

-I'm a Fullstack/Front-End Developer with a passion for building things that make a difference.
+I'm a Fullstack Developer with a passion for building things that make a difference.
 I love tackling challenges, whether it's creating smooth user experiences or developing solid back-end systems.
 I'm always learning and exploring new tech to keep improving and staying ahead in the field.
 I believe in practical solutions that work well and make life easier for everyone.

 ### 👩🏻‍💻 Featured Project